 Suggested Hiking Poles

 If you’re in the market for a new pair of hiking poles, here are a few options based on best use.
-My first set of trekking poles were the cheapest ones that I could find at REI.
+My first set of trekking poles was the cheapest ones that I could find at REI.
 Many people will talk about the benefits of expensive hiking poles, but if you’re just starting out, I don’t really think you need to go all out with the trekking poles.
 Trekking poles last a long time with proper care and use, so it is important to get something that you will be happy with.

 REI Trailmade Trekking Poles